chaninn/osFP/README.md

 # osFP
-osFP: a web server for predicting the oligomeric state of fluorescent proteins
+osFP is a web server for predicting the oligomeric state of fluorescent proteins.

 ### Prerequisites